 Find out where is JRE by executing the below command.

 [ec2-user@jenkins-server ~]$ sudo find /usr/lib/jvm/java-* | head -n 3

 The first one is our Java home path.
 Copy the path and add it to the bash profile file.

 Add the below code or modify it based on your profile file.

 Execute an echo command to confirm we set the correct path.
 Please note the first time it won’t show the correct path so log out and log in again.

-Install the required repository and add the corresponding key, for this execute below command.
-These repository details can be found from the below link.
-Follow the steps mentioned in the page.
+Install the required repository and add the corresponding key, for this execute the below command.
+These repository details can be found at the below link.
+Follow the steps mentioned on the page.

 Next, install Jenkins service with the help of yum.

 $ sudo service jenkins start Starting Jenkins [ OK ]

 Now try to access the service on the browser.
 Copy the server IP address and paste it on the browser.